tucommenceapousser/Whats-Crash/README.md

 # Support Up
 - Follow our github profile
 - Fork our repositories
-- Also give our repository a star
+- Also give our us a star

 <div align='center'>LET ACT WICKED AND CRASHES THIRE WHATSAPP...